Manoj Dias had a career in the advertising industry. He worked 70 hours a week. He drank four cups a day. And then Manoj Dias had a panic attack.

 Manoj Dias had begun his new career.

-Since that first yoga course, Dias has been teaching yoga and meditation in studios and workshops around Australia and, most recently, in New York, before returning to Melbourne with the goal of opening his own studio.
+Since that first yoga course, Dias has been teaching yoga and meditation in studios and workshops around Australia before returning to Melbourne with the goal of opening his own studio.

 That goal is now reality – A-Space Studio in Collingwood – which Dias opened together with a former student, Josh Lynch.
 You enter off a cobblestoned lane and walk through the narrow corridor to a small room with one long table, dangling ferns and tea.
 Beyond a thick curtain there’s a smaller room with 15 or so meditation seats, which are “like sitting on a cloud”, says Lynch.
 And that’s about it.
 It’s intimate and quiet.